joanvelja/Confidently_Exiting/README_Matteo.md

 The codebase handles automatically model and dataset downloading.
 Beware of this when running the code for the first time!

-## Models
+## Models and Checkpoints

-We use t5-large as base model for our experiments.
-The code implementation is available in [models/deploying_t5](src/models/deploying_t5.py).
+We use t5-large as baseline model for our experiments.
+The code implementation is available at [models/deploying_t5](src/models/deploying_t5.py).
+The non-finetuned and finetuned model weights are available at  [google](https://huggingface.co/google-t5) and [jvelja](https://huggingface.co/jvelja) respectively on HuggingFace.

 ## Evaluation
 We perform evaluation experiments on one summarization and one question answering task.